Superman II: Box office

 The film opened on 19 screens in Australia and grossed A$287,072 in its first four days.
 On its opening weekend in the United States and Canada, Superman II broke box office records with a first day gross of $4.3 million.
 The next day, it grossed $5.5 million, which at the time was the highest-single box office day, surpassing the record previously set by Star Wars (1977) with $4.5 million.
 It also recorded the highest-grossing weekend up to that time with $14.1 million, surpassing the record $11.9 million set by Star Trek: The Motion Picture (1979) and the $13.1 million 4-day weekend set by Superman in its third weekend.

 The film remained number one for the next three weekends, outpacing Raiders of the Lost Ark, but Raiders eventually overtook it and returned to number one in its sixth week of release.
 In its first month of release, Superman II had grossed $75 million, and went on to gross $108.2 million in the United States and Canada (with the gross rental coming to $65 million), the third highest-grossing film of 1981.
-Internationally, it grossed $82.2 million for a worldwide total of $190.4 million.
+Internationally, it grossed $108.2 million for a worldwide total of $216.3 million.

 Awards and nominations

 Broadcast television versions

 As with the first film, Alexander and Ilya Salkind prepared a version for worldwide television release that re-inserted unused footage (in this case 24 minutes) into the film.
 It was through this extended version that viewers first caught a glimpse into the Superman II that might have happened had Richard Donner remained as director.
 In fact, a majority of the added footage was shot by Donner before Richard Lester became director.

-17 of the 24 added minutes were utilized by ABC for its 1984 network premiere.
-Subsequent ABC airings of the longer version would be cut further for more advertising time.
-The full 146-minute extended cut was shown internationally, including parts of Canada.
+17 of the 24 added minutes were used by ABC for its 1984 network premiere.
+Subsequent ABC airings of the longer version were cut further for more advertising time.
+The full 151-minute extended cut was shown internationally, including parts of Canada.